andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/dependency-management/setting-up-carthage-for-the-terminal-timid.md

 Well, for the installation to continue, Homebrew needs to elevate the level of permissions it has in order write all the files it needs to write and to set all the permissions it needs to set.
 Under the hood, it's run a `sudo` command.
 It requires your password to authorize this elevation.
 Go ahead and type your password, and press &#8216;RETURN' to continue.

 The installation will continue by downloading all of the necessary files and performing all the changes it said it'd make.
-When it's done, you'll get an &#8220;Installation Successful&#8221; message:
+When it's done, you'll get an "Installation Successful&#8221; message:

 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/07/install_successful.png" alt="Homebrew Installation Successful" width="586" height="367" class="alignnone size-full wp-image-12177" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/07/install_successful.png 586w, https://www.andrewcbancroft.com/wp-content/uploads/2015/07/install_successful-300x188.png 300w" sizes="(max-width: 586px) 100vw, 586px" />][10]

 Sweet!
-To test it out, you can simply type `brew help` like it suggests in the line below the &#8220;Installation successful!&#8221; message.
+To test it out, you can simply type `brew help` like it suggests in the line below the "Installation successful!&#8221; message.
 It should print out a bunch of stuff to the Terminal window, explaining how to use Homebrew:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/07/it_works.png" alt="It works!" width="581" height="366" class="alignnone size-full wp-image-12172" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/07/it_works.png 581w, https://www.andrewcbancroft.com/wp-content/uploads/2015/07/it_works-300x189.png 300w" sizes="(max-width: 581px) 100vw, 581px" />][11]

 Well done!
 We can now use Homebrew to install Carthage.
 You can use it to install all kinds of other fantastic utilities as well, but for now we'll focus on the Carthage installation&#8230;